plcrodrigues/HNPE/README.md

 > python inference.py --nextra 10 --noise 0.05

-The way of doing things for the `Ex2-JRNMM` is exactly the same, except for a few choices of input parameters.
+The way of doing things for `Ex2-JRNMM` is exactly the same, except for a few choices of input parameters.

 Please do

 > python inference.py --help